kebaldwi/DNAC-TEMPLATES/LABS/LAB7-Advanced-Automation/README.md

     action 2.3 cli command "wr
     action 2.4 cli command "exit
 ```

+This code allows us to *clear the cdp table* and delete itself but leave the other EEM script on the switch for any moves adds and changes to the devices connected to the switch.

 ## Step 2 - ***Building Stacks - Use Case***
 Previously within the Composite Templating Lab we introduced a methodology of automatically build a data stack and power stack configuration within the switch.
 When a new device or switch is built we may want to control which switch is Active and which switch is standby within the stack.